OUR POLICIES

 b.
 Where necessary for the lawful basis on which data is processed, steps shall be put in place to ensure that personal data is kept up to date.

 a.
-To ensure that personal data is kept for no longer than necessary, MXFD IT Support & Infrastructure shall put in place an archiving policy for each area in which personal data is processed and review this process annually.
+To ensure that personal data is kept for no longer than necessary, MXFD IT Support & Infrastructure shall implement an archiving policy for each area where personal data is processed and review this process annually.

 b.
 The archiving policy shall consider what data should/must be retained, for how long, and why.